Abdul-Aziz-dal/Hr-managment-system-v2/README.md

 ### Database Setup

-Ensure the database is properly configured by updating the `.env` file with your credentials.
+Ensure the database is properly configured by updating the `env.php` file with your credentials.
 The project uses **MySQL** with `mysqli_connect` for database interactions.

 ### OAuth Setup (Google Integration)